abhidesikan/madras-medley/content/book-reviews/born-a-crime.md

 ---
-title: "Born a Crime: Stories From a South African Childhood by Trevor Noah "
+title: "Born a Crime: Stories From a South African Childhood by Trevor Noah  - Review by Abhishek Desikan"
 date: 2019-06-10T22:41:14-08:00
 draft: false
 ---